Cyano0/Label-the-AoC-Rosbag-Data/README.md

 ## Overview

 This repository contains scripts for extracting images and point clouds from ROS2 bag files for data labeling.
-The pipeline involves converting ROS2 bag files into images and point clouds, which are then stored in labeled directories for further processing.
+The pipeline involves converting ROS2 bag files into images and point clouds, which are then stored in labeled directories for further processing using MATLAB.

 ## Prerequisites